aristedecom/aristedecom.github.io/_posts/2020-04-25-welcome-to-jekyll.markdown

 Ship of Death: (Jules Verne Fanfiction Adventure #1) by Jonathan S. Mark

-The 1860s saw the rise of the steam-powered metal warship and the decline of its predecessor the wooden sailing vessel.
-US naval planners were aware of the potential of iron-clad steamships and sought to construct such a ship themselves.
+The 1860s saw the rise of the steam-powered metal warship and the decline of its predecessor, the wooden sailing vessel.
+US naval planners were aware of the potential of such iron-clad steamships and sought to construct one themselves.
 In the early 1860s various groups of officers (including Commander David Farragut, who was later to command the *Abraham Lincoln*) repeatedly approached President Lincoln and implored him to construct such a ship.
 At first President Lincoln ignored such requests but eventually he gave in.

 The battlecruiser *USS Saturn's Four Guitars* (the Navy later renamed it the *USS Abraham Lincoln* in the aftermath of Lincoln's assassination) was the first American steam-powered warship.
 President Lincoln's son Robert christened the ship in August 1866.
 But there was an unpleasant incident in the days leading up to the christening.